-Alert SVP if your university coordinator proves ineffective in helping you secure your monthly salary.
+Alert SVP if this coordinator immediately proves ineffective in helping you secure your monthly salary.
 Be proactive and persistent.

 Before SVP intervention, it is advisable that you speak with the HoD or a senior member of staff capable of actioning your request.
 It is daunting at first but you will quickly learn whom in the department you can rely on for support.
+Critically

 SVP intervenes when a salary is delayed for over 10 days.
 SVP will meet with those responsible and work to action its immediate release.
-If the coordinator judges that the delay is unreasonable, SVP will write an official letter and meet with the dean or the vice chancellor of the university to discuss the grievance.
+If the coordinator judges that the delay is unreasonable, SVP will write an official letter and meets with the dean or the vice chancellor of the university to discuss the grievance.
 If action is not immediate, then SVP trustees and/or Ministry of Higher Education representatives approach the vice chancellor for clarification and a further meeting if necessary, threatening termination of contract if not resolved.
+90% of the time, volunteer persistence, coordinator intervention and a formal letter is enough to resolve the issue.